scnr/installer/README.md

 ## Virtualized environments

-Due to licensing reasons, it is important for the host to maintain the same MAC address on its network interface between boots.
+Due to licensing reasons, it is important for the host to maintain the same name and MAC address on its network interface between boots.

 If you are installing Codename SCNR within a virtualized environment please prepare accordingly prior to software activation.

 ## License